CaspiusLabs/Twitch-Avatar-Bot-Template/README.md

-# Twitch-Avatar-Bot-Template
-Twitch Avatar Bot Template
+# Twitch Avatar Bot Template
+Using:
+- Tapic.j a Twitch API in javascript.
+- Phaser CE